Lre0/TayLaw/PRD.md

   - Click to highlight corresponding document sections
   - Ability to accept/reject individual findings
   - Add custom notes to specific issues
+  - **Scrollable Issues List**: Each issue links to and highlights the relevant clause in the document viewer panel
+  - **Document Reference Navigation**: Clickable document references in analysis that switch to relevant document tabs
 - **Final Report Generation**: Compile selected issues into formatted legal report

 **Agent Workflow Visibility**: